 Looking after yourself needs to be at the top of your priority list so you can not only live your best life, but also so you can effectively care for and support those around you.

 Think about the life roles you play – parent, partner, son or daughter, friend, etc. I know I play my life roles much better when I’m functioning at my best both physically and mentally, as I’m much more present and engaged.
 This enables me to better support my family, and I also enjoy the interaction and involvement I have with my loved ones so much more too.

 Let’s be clear; looking after yourself by practicing self-care is not something that’s self-indulgent that you should feel guilty about doing – it is essential.

 There are many definitions out there, but essentially it’s all about taking proper care of yourself, just as you do for others.

-Self-care needs to be not only your physical wellbeing, but also your emotional, social, mental and spiritual wellbeing too.
-What this means is that even if you are physically fit and eat healthily, your other non-physical needs such as your emotional wellbeing must also be met.
+Self-care is more than looking after only your physical wellbeing.
+It’s looking after your emotional, social, mental and spiritual wellbeing too.
+What this means is that even if you’re physically fit and eat healthy foods, your other non-physical needs, such as your emotional wellbeing, must also be met.

 Written by Olivia Rowan, founder of OLR Coaching.
 OLR Coaching loves helping people to live their best life.
 OLR supports people to get clarity on their self-identity, determine what is really important to them, set powerful goals that are aligned with their life vision, make career changes, and assists with self-management strategies such as time management, reducing stress and habit-busting.
 OLR works with people through personal coaching and workshops.
 For more information and to connect with OLR visit their website and Instagram page.